iter-tools/iter-tools/README.md

 ```

 ## async-group-by
 Same as groupBy but works on both sync and async iterables.
+The first argument can be a function returning synchronously or a promise.

 ## tee
 It returns 2 or more copies of an iterable.
 In reality they are not copies (it is not possible) they are distinct iterables sharing the original one and caching the values when one of the copy pull a new value from the original iterable.